pingcap/docs-cn/dashboard/continuous-profiling.md

 - Manual Profiling can only be used to analyze current occurring problems, while Continuous Profiling can be used to analyze both the current and historical problems.
 - Manual Profiling allows to collect specific performance data for specific instances, while Continuous Profiling collects all performance data for all instances.
 - Continuous Profiling stores more performance data, therefore it takes up more disk space.
-- Continuous Profiling currently does not collect performance data from TiFlash due to the impact to the stability when profiling is performed frequently.

 ## Supported performance data

-All performance data in [Manual Profiling](/dashboard/dashboard-profiling.md#supported-performance-data) is collected except for TiFlash CPU data, which is not collected due to stability reasons.
+All performance data in [Manual Profiling](/dashboard/dashboard-profiling.md#supported-performance-data) is collected.

-- CPU: The CPU overhead of each internal function on TiDB, TiKV and PD instances
+- CPU: The CPU overhead of each internal function on TiDB, TiKV, TiFlash, and PD instances

-  > The CPU overhead of TiKV instances is currently not supported in ARM architecture.

 - Heap: The memory consumption of each internal function on TiDB and PD instances